andrejIka/my-codeigniter-first-blog/README.md

 - little acl playing around with the users roles;
 - try to test application a little - some simple kind of the tests;
 - more debug with the Chrome debugger.
 Looking for a best debugging way to manage all the request/files/cookie/server variables;
+- image instand delete post from database and removing files;
+- instand remove blog post with image;
 - enable return to the selected page feature when enabling the pagination. possibly saving in cookies?;
 - implement captcha in all the required forms;
 - playing around with sending emails from gmail/mailchimp or another different smtp clients;